 2013.
-Gender Fairness in Shariah Law.
-Presented at the 29th Annual Advancement of Women in Higher Education, Texas Tech University, Lubbock, Texas, April 4-5.
+Gender fairness in Shariah law.
+29th Annual Advancement of Women in Higher Education, April 4-5, 2013.
+Texas Tech University, Lubbock, Texas.

 2011.
 The Influence of Categorization on Translation Meaning.
-Presented at the International Meeting of the Society for Biblical Literature, Section: Mind, Society, and Tradition, King’s College, London, England, July 4-8.
+International Meeting of the Society for Biblical Literature, Section: Mind, Society, and Tradition, July 4-8, 2011.
+King’s College, London, England.

 2011.
 Duality of Isaiah’s Yahweh: Sacred Redeemer and Unmerciful Judge.
-Presented at the International Meeting of the Society for Biblical Literature, Section: Concept Analysis and the Hebrew Bible, King’s College, London, England, July 4-8.
+International Meeting of the Society for Biblical Literature, Section Concept Analysis and the Hebrew Bible, July 4-8, 2011.
+King’s College, London, England.

 2011.
 The Clever Hare in Torobo Folklore.
-Presented at the 32nd Annual Meeting of Southwest Texas Popular Culture and the American Culture Association, Folklore Section and Biography, San Antonio, Texas, April 20-23.
+32nd Annual Meeting of Southwest Texas Popular Culture and the American Culture Association, Folklore Section and Biography, April 20-23, 2011.
+San Antonio, Texas.

 2010.
-Tribal Religions from the Heart: Hebrew Lēḇ and Torobo Oltau.
-Presented at the XXth World Congress of the International Association for the History of Religion, Religion: A Human Phenomenon, Section: Comparison between Systems of Belief and Practice, Toronto, Canada, August 20, 2010.
+Tribal religions From the Heart: Hebrew lēḇ and Torobo oltau.
+20th World Congress of the International Association for the History of Religion, Religion: A Human Phenomenon, Section: Comparison between Systems of Belief and Practice, August 20, 2010.
+Toronto, Canada.

 2010.
 The Torobo Social Construct of Ethics.
-Presented at the Annual Meeting of the Southwest Commission of Religious Studies, Strand: Ethics, Society and Cultural Analysis, Dallas, TX, March 13.
+Annual Meeting of the Southwest Commission of Religious Studies, Strand: Ethics, Society and Cultural Analysis, March 13, 2010.
+Dallas, TX.

 2009.
 A Cognitive Linguistic Approach to Go’el in Deutero-Isaiah.
-Presented at the 2009 Annual Meeting for Society of Biblical Literature, Section: Cognitive Linguistics in Biblical Interpretation, New Orleans, Louisiana, November 21.
+2009 Annual Meeting for Society of Biblical Literature, Section: Cognitive Linguistics in Biblical Interpretation, November 21, 2009.
+New Orleans, Louisiana.

 2009.
-The Socio-Cultural Role of the Monster Image in Ndorobo Folklore.
-Presented at the 7th Global Conference on Monsters and the Monstrous: Myth and Metaphor of Enduring Evil, Mansfield College, Oxford, England, September 16.
+The Socio-Cultural Role Of the Monster Image in Ndorobo Folklore.
+Seventh Global Conference on Monsters and the Monstrous: Myth and Metaphor of Enduring Evil, September 16, 2009.
+Mansfield College, Oxford, England.

 2009.
 The Structure of Cognition Governing Knowledge, Culture, and Change in Organizations.
-Presented at the 9th International Conference on Knowledge, Culture, and Change in Organizations, Northeastern University, Boston, Massachusetts, June 27.
+9th International Conference on Knowledge, Culture, and Change in Organizations, Northeastern University, June 27, 2009.
+Boston, Massachusetts.

 2009.
 Socio-Cultural Model of Analyzing Educational Environments Across Cultures.
-Presented at Annual Meeting of the Association of Teacher Educators, Dallas, Texas, February 17.
+Annual Meeting of the Association of Teacher Educators, February 17, 2009.
+Dallas, Texas.

 2008.
-The Supernatural Category of the Non-physical Self in Ndorobo World View.
-Presented at VIVA Africa 2008: Proceedings of the IIIrd International Conference on African Studies, University of West Bohemia, Pilsen, Czech Republic, March 25, 2008.
+The Supernatural Category of the Non-Physical Self in Ndorobo World View.
+VIVA Africa 2008: Proceedings of the IIIrd International Conference on African Studies, March 25, 2008.
+University of West Bohemia, Pilsen, Czech Republic.

 2008.
 The Ceremony of Eldership Among the Ndorobo of Kenya: Notions of Obligation and Time Continuity.
-Presented at 12th Annual Conference on Holidays, Ritual, Festival, Celebration and Public Display, Bowling Green State University, Ohio, September 27.
+12th Annual Conference on Holidays, Ritual, Festival, Celebration and Public Display, September 27, 2008.
+Bowling Green State University, Ohio.